Application Available October 1

 Letters of Recommendation – You are required to have two, but may have up to three, letters of recommendation submitted on your behalf.
 Letters of recommendation should come from people who know you well and have had the opportunity to observe you performing the skills listed on our Letter of Recommendation form.
 This form is included in an automated email that is sent out by the Apply Yourself system to all recommenders listed in your application.
 You will need to provide the names of your recommenders and their email addresses in the application system.

 Applicants Whose Native Language is Not English – Applicants whose native language is not English must submit official results from the TOEFL test and the test needs to have been administered in the last 12 months from application.
 You must contact the Educational Testing Service and request that your TOEFL score be sent electronically to the University of Utah Office of Admissions with the TOEFL code 4853.
 Please contact firstname.lastname@example.org for more information.

-Applicants Educated Outside the United States – The S.J.
+Applicants Educated Outside of the United States – The S.J.
 Quinney College of Law requires that your foreign transcripts be submitted directly to the University of Utah Office of Admissions.

 Entering MLS Applicants – MLS students must begin study in the fall semester.
 Materials submitted in connection with your application file become the property of the S.J.
 Quinney College of Law and cannot be returned, copied, or forwarded elsewhere.
 We require applications to be electronically transmitted.